belangeo/pyo/doc/source/compiling.rst

 Under macOS, it is very simple to build pyo from sources with the Homebrew package manager.

-The first step is to install the official `Python <https://www.python.org/downloads/>`_ from python.org.
+The first step is to install the official Python from `python.org <https://www.python.org/downloads/>`_.

 Second step, if you want to be able to use all of pyo's gui widgets, you will need wxPython Phoenix.
 Install with pip: